Michaelangel007/apple2_hgr_font_tutorial/README.md

 ### Fat Font: 7

 While the `7` is not bad, we could do a very minor touchup.

 # What's next?

-What's left?
-Quite a few things actually:

- * Copy the 80-Column text screen to DHGR (Double High Resolution)
- * Hook into the COUT so all text appears onto the HGR or DHGR screen
- * Other 7x8 fonts
- * Other non-7x8 fonts

-# Conclusion

-Hope this HGR font tutorial helped you understand the inner workings of a font blitter!

-Happy (Apple ]\[ //e //c) Hacking!

-Michael "AppleWin Debug Dev"

-# Solutions

-## Solution 1: ScrollHgrUpLine()

-Figure it out !
-You have all the tools and knowledge.

-Seriously though, start with the data flow.
-Let's look at the HGR "text" lines we need to copy from/to:

-    Src Dst
-     1    0
-     2    1
-     3    2
-     4    3
-     5    4
-     6    5
-     7    6
-     8    7

-# What's next?